- Home

 Where should I tell my children?

 Many people find that bringing up the topic while doing something else – like walking the dog or washing dishes – can help reduce the tension.
-This approach may be less intimidating than sitting the family down for a formal discussion.
+This approach may be less intimidating than sitting down for a formal discussion, particularly if this is unusual for your family.

-Talking to children before bedtime or before an important event may not be a good idea.
-Ideally, you should tell them at a time and in a place where they are more likely to listen and take in the news.
+Try to find a time when you won’t be interrupted or need to rush off without answering all your children’s questions.
+Talking to kids before bedtime, school or an important event may not be a good idea.
+Ideally, you should tell them at a time and in a place where they feel able to listen and take in the news.
+For example, you may have the discussion on a weekend, so kids have the time to process the information.

 Should I tell them together?

-Depending on the ages and temperaments of your children, you may decide to tell them individually or together.
-You may need to use different language because of their age.
+If you have more than one child, you may wonder whether you should tell them individually or together.
+This will depend on the ages and temperaments of your children.
+You may need to use different language because of their ages.
 If you decide to tell them separately, try to tell them on the same day.
 Asking older children to keep the diagnosis a secret from younger siblings can add to their stress.

 Who should tell my children?

-Deciding on the person to tell the children is another thing to consider.
 In most cases, it is easier if the information comes from someone who is close to your children.
-Ideally, that will be the parent who has cancer, the other parent or both of you together.
+Ideally, that will be the parent who has cancer, with the support of a partner or other close family member.
+Families can use language their kids understand and reflect on shared experiences in explaining the cancer diagnosis.
+This can help young people to understand the situation.

 However, this is not always possible.
-Another adult close to your children, such as a grandparent, aunt, uncle or friend, may be able to tell them or be there when you tell them.
+Another adult close to your children, such as a grandparent, aunt, uncle or friend, may be able to tell them or be present when you tell them.
 This may be particularly important if you’re a single parent.
-You may also decide to break the news with the support of a member of your health care team, such as your general practitioner (GP) or social worker.
+You may decide to share the news with the support of a member of your health care team, such as your general practitioner (GP) or hospital social worker.

 Looking after yourself

 Telling children and young people about a cancer diagnosis can be confronting and difficult.
-You may have trouble helping your kids deal with the news if you’re struggling yourself.
-You may be facing both emotional and physical challenges and you will have to make many decisions, but you don’t have to do this alone.
+You may be facing emotional and physical challenges, and you will have to make many decisions, but you don’t have to do this alone.

 More resources